Black, white and grey are a classic trio and offer endless design possibilities. Find out how to style a monochrome interior.

 Grey’s calming qualities make it a great fit for all parts of the home, from the living room and bedroom to the dining area and kitchen.
 Dark grey has a romantic, elegant feel that doesn’t compete with statement decor and furniture, but adds depth and interest instead.

 Grey has traditionally been thought of as a cooler colour, but a modern iteration of this is to warm it up with taupe, soft pinks and terracotta.
-The key here is to experiment with contrasts and textures - for instance, here a chrome glass table gives the room a modern edge, paired easily with a grey chair.
+The key here is to experiment with contrasts and textures - for instance, this reading nook feels soft and inviting with a cosy armchair and stylish accessories.
 Meanwhile, taupe walls give a neutral, but interesting background touch.

 And as always, adding natural elements, such as greenery, gives additional warmth and interest to the room.

 And finally, the cool thing about grey is that it’s also effective in small doses, introducing dimension for a subtle style boost.
-A two-toned colour block approach or even a smart framing effect around a doorway adds a boost of personality without coming across as tacky and overdone.
+A two-toned colour block approach such as grey dining chairs matching the kitchen backsplash adds a boost of personality without coming across as tacky and overdone.

 The simplicity of monochrome effectively means that any colour would work splendidly in a black and white room, since there’s no real risk of a clash.
 So our best advice here would be to work with your favourite colours, and maybe stick to one or two colours per room.

 Adding colours to a monochrome space is best done with statement pieces or as pops of personality and fun.
-So for instance, opting to add a soft hue such as blush pink, or earthy yellow (as we see in this chic bedroom) creates dimension, depth and visual interest.
+So for instance, opting to add a soft hue such as blush pink, or earthy yellow (as we see in this chic living room) creates dimension, depth and visual interest.

 On the other hand, go big or go home!
 Choosing a bold, primary shade such as red or blue can add plenty of personality, fun and pop to your room.
 For this approach, look out for corners or spaces that you want to highlight and plan around that.
-This bold burgundy chair makes for a deeply stylish reading corner in a clean, monochrome room.
+This bold blue velvet armchair makes for a deeply stylish reading corner in a clean, monochrome room.